 Relatively stronger VSFG signal under PPP polarization indicates a constructive interference between the $\chi^{(2)}$ components and SeCN- enrichment at the interface.
 The PPP polarization configuration probes the combination of zzz, xxz, zzx, and zxx components of $\chi^{(2)}$ while SSP and SPS selectively probes only xxz and xzx components, respectively.
-The intensity of VSFG signal is the product of effective number density (Ns) and the average orientation $(r(\theta))$ of SeCN- anions at interface as given by equation 3.
-The SSP polarization probes the vibrational modes having a component of dipole moment perpendicular to the interface and the SPS detects those parallel to the interface.72 The lower intensity obtained under SSP and SPS polarization suggests that the SeCN- anions have intermediate orientation.
-By taking the ratio of the SSP to PPP and SSP to SPS signal, it is possible to determine the actual orientation of SeCN- anions.^{24, 66} The corresponding SSP to PPP signal ratio varies from 0.6 to 0.02, and the SSP to SPS signal ratio varies from 0.5 to 0.2 as the KSeCN concentration increases (Figure 3d).
-This suggests that the average orientation of anions with respect to surface normal ranges from 45° to 22° with the increasing KSeCN concentration.24 At lower concentrations, anions are loosely packed and orient at greater angle with respect to surface normal but with the increasing concentration, they orient more parallel to the surface normal.
+The intensity of VSFG signal is the product of effective number density (Ns) and the average orientation ( $r(\theta)$ ) of SeCN- anions at interface as given by equation 4.
+The SSP polarization probes the vibrational modes having a component of dipole moment perpendicular to the interface and the SPS detects those parallel to the interface.
+The lower intensity obtained under SSP and SPS polarization suggests that the SeCN- anions have intermediate orientation.
+By taking the ratio of the SSP to PPP and SSP to SPS signal, it is possible to determine the actual orientation of SeCN- anions.
+The corresponding SSP to PPP signal ratio varies from 0.6 to 0.02, and the SSP to SPS signal ratio varies from 0.5 to 0.2 as the KSeCN concentration increases (Figure 3d).
+This suggests that the average orientation of anions with respect to surface normal decreases from 45° to 22° with the increasing KSeCN concentration.
+At lower concentrations, anions are loosely packed and orient at greater angle with respect to surface normal but with the increasing concentration, they orient more parallel to the surface normal.

 Figure 4.
-The variation of area under the CN stretch VSFG spectra (PPP and SPS polarizations) and the surface coverage of SeCN- ions as a function of KSeCN salt concentration obtained from XFNTR measurement.
-The red solid line in is the Langmuir fit to the corresponding XFNTR data set.
+The variation of area under the CN-stretch VSFG spectra (PPP and SPS polarizations) and the surface coverage of SeCN- ions as a function of KSeCN salt concentration obtained from XFNTR measurement.
+The blue solid line in is the Langmuir fit to the corresponding XFNTR data set.
 The dotted lines are following the data points for clarity.

 The results obtained from the analysis of XFNTR, and CN stretch of VSFG measurements are plotted together in Figure 4.
-Red circles are the average surface coverage of SeCN- anions obtained from XFNTR fit.
-Stars and triangles are the area under the curve of CN stretch region obtained from VSFG measurements under PPP and SPS polarizations, respectively, as a function of bulk KSeCN concentrations.
-The area under the curve is a function of the anion population and orientation (equation 3).
+Blue circles are the average surface coverage of SeCN- anions obtained from XFNTR fit.
+Stars and triangles are the VSFG fit amplitudes of CN stretch region under PPP and SPS polarizations, respectively, as a function of bulk KSeCN concentration.
 A Langmuir adsorption isotherm is used to fit the SeCN- ion coverage obtained from XFNTR to display the variation.
-The full coverage (1 A{UC}^{-1} , where A{UC} is the unit cell area of a DPTAP molecule) is defined as the coverage when there is one SeCN- anion per DPTAP molecule at the interface.
+The full coverage (1 Auc-1, where Auc is the unit cell area of a DPTAP molecule) is defined as the coverage when there is one SeCN- anion per DPTAP molecule at the interface.
 The surface coverage plot shows that the adsorption of SeCN- ions increases with increasing bulk concentration and appears to saturate at 0.5 mM.
 Conversely, the area under the curve of CN stretch region under PPP polarization does not appear to saturate.
 These two results together suggest that the orientational re-organization of SeCN- ions continue after their total number in Stern and diffuse layers saturate.
 The increase in the VSFG signal under PPP combination is not exactly monotonic but appears to have some steps, i.e. the intensity stays almost constant within certain bulk concentration ranges before jumping to a higher value.
-A similar behavior was observed with SCN- in our previous studies.22
+A similar behavior was observed with SCN- in our previous studies.
+The comparable value of fit amplitudes obtained for two lowest concentrations under SPS and PPP polarizations suggest that the anion orientation is not changing at very low concentrations.